oaregithub/oare_mono/README.md

 git pull
 ```

 This will pull in the latest version of the `main` branch.
-If you are currently in the middle of making changes to a different branch, it is a good idea to update that branch with the newly pulled version of `main`.
+If you are currently making changes to a different branch, update that branch with the newly pulled version of `main`.
 To do so, first navigate to the branch that needs updating:

 ```
 git checkout <your-branch>